 Originally from New York City, I began my career in television working as a production assistant and segment producer for a variety of programs including, Ryan’s Hope, Good Morning America, The CBS Morning Program and Live!
 Regis & Kathie Lee.

-Returning to school after the birth of my daughter, I earned a Master’s of Education in Parent and Child Development from Bank Street College of Education in New York City.
+Returning to school after the birth of my daughter, I earned a MSEd. in Infant/Parent Development from Bank Street College of Education in New York City.
 I have worked as a pre-school teacher and a parent coach.